Mandi, Himachal Pradesh

 Mandi (formerly known as Mandav Nagar) is a major city and a municipal corporation in Mandi District in the Indian state of Himachal Pradesh.
-It is situated 145 km north of state capital, Shimla in the north-west Himalayas at an average altitude of 880 m Mandi is connected to the Pathankot through National Highway 154 and to Manali and Chandigarh through National Highway 5.
-Mandi is approximately 163 km from Chandigarh, the nearest major city, and 395 km from New Delhi, the national capital.
+It serves as the headquarters of Mandi District and Zonal Headquarters of central zone including districts namely Kullu, Bilaspur, and Hamirpur.
 In the 2011 Indian census, Mandi had a population of 26,422.
 Mandi district is currently the 4th largest economy in the state.
-Mandi has the second highest sex ratio of 1013 females per thousand males, in the state.
+Mandi has the second highest sex ratio in the state - 1,013 females per 1,000 males.

-It serves as the headquarters of Mandi District and Zonal Headquarters of central zone including districts namely Kullu, Bilaspur, and Hamirpur.
-As a tourist place, Mandi is often referred to as "Varanasi of Hills" or "Choti Kashi" or "Kashi of Himachal".
-Also, Mandi is the starting point for a trek of the region, Prashar lake trek.
-From Mandi, trekkers go to Bagi village, which serves as the base village for Prashar lake.
-Indian Institute of Technology (IIT) Mandi is a premier institute located 15 km from Mandi town.

-This one-time capital of the princely state of Mandi is a fast-developing town that still retains much of its original charm and character.
 Mandi was established in 1527 by Ajbar Sen, as the seat of the Mandi State, a princely state till 1948.
 Foundation of the town was laid on the establishment of Himachal Pradesh in early 1948.
 Today, it is widely known for the International Mandi Shivaratri Fair.
 Mandi is also the first heritage city of Himachal Pradesh.
 It also has the remains of old palaces and notable examples of 'colonial' architecture.
-Mandi had one of the oldest buildings of Himachal Pradesh.
+Mandi has some of the oldest buildings of Himachal Pradesh, including Victoria Bridge, built in 1877.

-Origin of name
+It is situated 145 km north of the state capital, Shimla in the north-west Himalayas at an average altitude of 880 m Mandi is connected to the city Pathankot through National Highway 154 and to Manali and Chandigarh through National Highway 5.
+Mandi is approximately 163 km from Chandigarh, the nearest major city, and 395 km from New Delhi, the national capital.

+As a tourist place, Mandi is often referred to as "Varanasi of Hills" or "Choti Kashi" or "Kashi of Himachal".
+Mandi is also the starting point for the Prashar lake trek.
+From Mandi, trekkers go to Bagi village, which serves as the base village for Prashar lake.
+Indian Institute of Technology (IIT) Mandi is a premier institute located 15 km from Mandi town.

+Etymology

 The name "Mandi" (and the former name "Mandav Nagar") has its roots from Great Sage Rishi 'Mandav' who did Spiritual Sadhana in this area, and the rocks turned black due to the severity of his penance.
 Alternatively, the name may have been derived from the common word mandi which means "market" in Hindi.
 It may possibly be connected with the Sanskrit root mandaptika, meaning "an open hall or shed,".

 While the town's name has always been pronounced "[mŋɖɪ]" in the local language, the anglicised version "Mandav Nagar" was the official name until it was changed to "Mandi".
 This change is now the most widely used name for the town.
 Mandi is renowned for its 81 ancient old stone Shaivite temples and their enormous range of fine carving.
 Because of this, it is also often called the "Varanasi of the Hills".